The glory of God is the human person fully alive.

-One author poses similarly in his commentary on Irenaeus’ statement:
+One author suggests the same in his commentary on Irenaeus’ statement:

 “God’s intentions towards me might be better than I’d thought.
 His happiness and my happiness are tied together?
 My coming fully alive is what He’s committed to?
 That’s the offer of Christianity?
 Wow!
 I mean, it would make no small difference if we knew–and I mean really knew–that down-deep-in-your-toes kind of knowing that no one and nothing can talk you out of–if we knew that our lives and God’s glory were bound together.
 Things would start looking up.
 It would feel promising…the offer is life.”(1)